 Yearly Goals Template

-It is important to set long term goals as well as short term daily goals.
-A long term goal will keep you on track and remind you where you are striving to reach in the long run.
-This will keep you motivated and prevent you from getting sidetraked.
+It is important to set long-term goals as well as short-term daily goals.
+A long-term goal will keep you on track and remind you where you are striving to reach in the long run.
+This will keep you motivated and prevent you from getting sidetracked.

 12 Week Year Goals